 Wipe off any sanding dust with a damp rag.

-Cover any areas that you don’t want exposed to solder with painter’s tape (like this light bulb socket.)
+Then cover any areas that you don’t want exposed to solder with painter’s tape (like this light bulb socket.)

 Add flux to the areas that will be accepting the solder.